Talisman of Charlemagne

 The Talisman of Charlemagne is a 9th-century Carolingian reliquary encolpion that may once have belonged to Charlemagne and is purported to contain a fragment of the True Cross.
 It is the only surviving piece of goldwork which can be connected with Charlemagne himself with some degree of probability, but the connection has been seriously questioned.
-The talisman is now kept in Rheims in the Palace of Tau (inv.no.
+The talisman is now kept in Reims in the Palace of Tau (inv.no.
 G 7).

 Description

 The 7.3 cm long medallion is one of the few surviving items of goldsmithery from the ninth century AD.
 It is not really a piece of religious artwork, but a reliquary for personal purposes, an encolpion.
 Originally, it was set with two large sapphires in the centre, with the supposed hair of Mary between them, but in 1804 they were replaced with a piece of enamel glass.
 The talisman is covered in sumptuous gemstones and filigree work, but it lacks the figural depictions, coloured enamels, animal designs and interlace patterns which are common in older works.
 The work is thus dominated by the filigree work itself, along with pearls and jewels in box and palmette designs.
 Thus the arrow-shaped repoussé decorations between the filigree could recall motifs which were previously common.
 The shape of the amulet combines three different forms with their own meanings.
 Firstly, it mimicked the shape of the Palestinian pilgrims' ampules which had been particularly common in the west in the fifth and sixth centuries, and thereby indicated the origins of hair which it originally contained.
 Secondly, it uses four emeralds and a central stone to create the a cross, just like St. Stephen's Purse.
 Finally, the magnificent front serves as a frame for the relic visible behind the translucent gemstone.
 It is likely that it was used to heal or protect a high ranking individual.